shirok/Gauche/gc/doc/scale.md

-kind of hardware even with such a small number of processors, since the memory system is a major constraint for the garbage collector, the processors usually share a single memory bus, and thus the aggregate memory bandwidth does not increase in proportion to the number of processors.
+kind of hardware even with such a small number of processors, since the memory system is a major constraint for the garbage collector, the processors usually share a single memory bus, and thus the aggregate memory bandwidth does not increase in proportion to the number of processors (cores).

 These results are likely to be very sensitive to both hardware and OS issues.
 Preliminary experiments with an older Pentium Pro machine running an older